garura/PokeCupid/README.md

 ## Overview
 PokéCupid uses Ruby on Rails for the backend, satisfying the CRUD needs of the the application.
 The frontend uses React.js, using the Flux application architecture.

-### Data
+### Backend

-The app uses PostgreSQL, with the following tables:
+The app uses PostgreSQL to save and serve data for user info and matches, with the following tables:

 **users**